VashMKS/ada-project/README.md

 - Is the echo chamber effect a structural trait of Reddit or just the result of missusage of the system?
 - Can we fight it?
 What tools does data analysis offer?

+## The roadmap
+Now that we are acquainted with the dataset we can say that, while a difficult task, our plan of attack should be as follows:
+- Develop more stats and ways to visualize the dataset and in particular subreddits.
+- Use NLP to analyse and classify the contents
+- After those systems are in place, look at the biggest cases of echo chambering and perform inference
+- Create a heuristic, or several, designed to fit the echo chambers that we found during the analysis.
+- Test our heuristics upon the rest of the communities and see if they perform well and if they allow us to find other echo chambers.
+- Draw conclusions

 ## But what is Reddit?
 Reddit is the "frontpage of the internet" (13 years online, more than half a billion monthly users, top 3 most visited website in the US and top 20 in the world).
 According [to Wikipedia](https://en.wikipedia.org/wiki/Reddit) Reddit is "an American social news aggregation, web content rating, and discussion website".
 What does this mean?
 There are two main elements to Reddit: